 Indoor athletic facilities are dominated by the SEFCU Arena.
 With an arena seating capacity of nearly 4,800, the facility is home to NCAA Division I Great Dane basketball, and also houses a running track, a modern fitness center, a fully equipped athletic training complex with whirlpools and other rehabilitative equipment, four handball/ racquetball courts, four squash courts, two main locker rooms, and ten smaller team locker rooms.
 All facilities are handicapped accessible and have designated seating areas for handicapped spectators.
 In the Physical Education Center are a pool, locker rooms, and several basketball, handball and squash courts.

-The East Campus, opened in 1996, marked Albany's expansion to Rensselaer County.
-It is home to the School of Public Health, the Centers for Comparative Functional Genomics, the Cancer Center, and a burgeoning business incubator program.
+The East Campus, established in 1996, marked Albany's expansion to Rensselaer County.
+It is home to the School of Public Health, the Cancer Center, and a burgeoning business incubator program.

-The University at Albany Libraries provide more than two million volumes, and ranks among the top 100 research libraries in the U.S., according to the Association of Research Libraries.
-Users from around the world access services and collections through the Libraries' online systems and webpage, www.library.albany.edu.
+Three campus libraries comprise the University Libraries, which provide more than two million volumes, and rank among the top 100 research libraries in the U.S., according to the Association of Research Libraries.
+Users from around the world access services and collections through the Libraries' online systems and webpage, library.albany.edu.
 The Libraries offer a program of information literacy and user-education with instruction that ranges from a focus on traditional bibliographic access to collaborative classes integrated into the curriculum.

 University Library contains the largest collection of circulating volumes, the Interactive Media Center, a collection of computer hardware and software that support the curriculum, and the Government Documents Collection, a selective depository for U.S. documents.

 The Science Library houses the M. E. Grenander Department of Special Collections and Archives.